siberianfox/tinygwiki/JSON-Mode-Operation.md

 * Only supports 7 bit ASCII characters
 * Does not support hexadecimal numbers or other non-decimals
+* Arrays are returned but at the current time are not accepted as input
 * Name strings are case-insensitive (for tokenization purposes)
 * Names cannot be more than 12 characters (settable in code)
 * String values cannot be more than 64 characters in length (settable in code)